 Motion handling was very good on both TVs, and there were no immediate concerns regarding motion artifacts.
 Input lag was also very good measuring approximately 14 ms on both displays, which makes them ideal for gaming.

-Note: Neither of these TVs offer Dolby Vision HDR support.
+Note: Neither of these TVs offers Dolby Vision HDR support.

 To sum things up, the Q90R is simply a much better TV than its 70R QLED counterpart.
 This should come as no surprise since Samsung incorporated its latest and best technology into this display, resulting in a new level of pinnacle performance for an LED/LCD TV, producing some of the best picture images I have seen to date.
 So if money is no object, I would certainly go with the Q90R.
 But if you don’t have the financial means, then you should certainly consider choosing the Q70R if you still want a QLED TV that offers very good performance for less money.

-How does the Q90R’s QLED technology compare to OLED?
+How does Q90R’s QLED technology compare to OLED?

 I’ve read other reviews about the Q90R and have seen the claims regarding how this display rivals an OLED TV in picture quality.
 I must say I had my doubts about this claim until I saw the Q90R with my own eyes.
 I now have to agree – if I didn’t know any better I would or could have believed I was looking at an OLED TV.
 That’s just how close the picture quality of the Q90R is to an OLED display when viewing high-quality content.
 I was very impressed.

 Even though I wasn’t able to compare the Q90R directly to an OLED TV, I will still give the edge to OLED technology for having the best overall picture quality, and this is due to OLED’s outstanding contrast and black level capabilities.
-And I believe this statement would be confirmed if I was able to compare an OLED and QLED TV side-by-side.
+And I believe these statements would be confirmed if I was able to compare an OLED and QLED TV side-by-side.

 Have any comments about this post.
 Please leave them below.